polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/keygen.md

 you would like to save this account for submitting transaction in addition to validating.

 Generate an `sr25519` key which will be used by Aura for block production.
-Take careful note of the menmonic phrase, and the SS58 address which can be copied by clicking on the identicon in the top left.
+Take careful note of the mnemonic phrase, and the SS58 address which can be copied by clicking on the identicon in the top left.

 Then generate an `ed25519` key which will be used by GRANDPA for block finalization.
-Again, note the menmonic phrase and ss58 address.
+Again, note the mnemonic phrase and ss58 address.

 ## Option 3: Use Pre-Generated Keys